-Professorship for International Politics of Human Rights (Prof. Dr. Katrin Kinzelbach)
+Professorship International Politics of Human Rights (Prof. Dr. Katrin Kinzelbach)

-The professorship for International Politics of Human Rights was established with funding from the Joint Federal Government-Länder Tenure-Track Programme.
-It is dedicated to empirical, policy-oriented human rights research.
+The professorship International Politics of Human Rights is dedicated to empirical human rights research.

 We understand universal human rights as a social construction – as a normative claim that has been codified in international law because of political struggle.
 Human rights remain contested to this day.
-We study the actors that demand and deny human rights (social movements, non-governmental organizations, states, businesses, international organizations, etc.).
+We study the actors that demand and deny human rights (social movements, non-governmental organizations, states, courts, businesses, international organizations, etc.).
 In particular, we examine their claims, interests, power resources, and institutional practices.
 We are also interested in the actors’ tactical repertoire and how it responds to changing political opportunity structures.
-Furthermore, we study the worldwide implementation of human rights, with a focus on civil liberties and their limitation in the context of political repression.